dimi309/small3d/docs-source/tutorial.md

 On Windows, you need to execute cmake .. -G"MinGW Makefiles", or with the preferred Visual Studio configuration (e.g. cmake .. -G"Visual Studio 17 2022").

+On some platforms where the C++ '14 (at least) standard is not supported by default (this is the case on MacOS for example), in order to avoid compilation errors, you need to pass it to cmake:

+	cmake .. -DCMAKE_CXX_STANDARD=14

 Note that you have to be inside the build/bin directory in order to execute the program, otherwise it will not find the necessary resource files (shaders,